charmbracelet/bubbletea/tutorials/basics/README.md

 used to the general structure you'll find that most of the idomatic Go things you know and love are still relevant and useful here.

-By the way, the non-annotated version of of this program is available [on GitHub](https://github.com/charmbracelet/bubbletea/master/tutorials/basics).
+By the way, the non-annotated source code for this program is available [on GitHub](https://github.com/charmbracelet/bubbletea/master/tutorials/basics).

 This tutorial assumes you have a working knowledge of Go.